Burden of Proof in Landlord-Tenant Lawsuit

 It is not uncommon for landlords in Philadelphia, PA to be sued by their tenants.
 If the landlord has insurance they may refer this claim to their provider.
 If the landlord does not have insurance, they may have to opt to retain an attorney to defend the claim.
-There are multiple strong defenses to a slip-and-fall, dog bite, and mold related claims claims that occur in the course of a landlord tenant relationship.
-Below I highlight a few considerations a landlord should weigh in deciding whether to settle or fight a Tenant lawsuit.
+There are multiple strong defenses to a slip-and-fall claims that occur in the course of a landlord tenant relationship.
+Below I highlight a few considerations a landlord should weigh in deciding whether to settle or fight a Tenant lawsuit (Burden of Proof).

 Standard of “Reasonable Care”

 In most landlord-tenant cases, the landlord has a duty of reasonable care to the tenant.
 The tenant is at the property with consent of landlord, and therefore may be considered a licensee for legal purposes.
 Pursuant to Pennsylvania law a landlord may be liable for injuries caused on his property where he is negligent.
-This means the landlord must have breached a standard of reasonable care.
-If the landlord acted reasonably he is not liable.
-To show a landlord acted unreasonably the plaintiff must often prove notice of a dangerous condition.
-If the landlord was not put on notice of the condition that caused the lawsuit he may have been reasonable and therefore not liable.
-In order to recover on a monetary claim against a landlord the tenant-plaintiff may be obligated to prove duty, breach, causation and damages.
-The duty in most landlord-tenant relationships is reasonable care.
-This may require knowledge of the dangerous condition.
+In order to establish negligence, Plaintiff will be obligated to prove duty, breach, causation and damages.
+While a landlord has a duty to a tenant (as a licensee) to exercise reasonable care, the Plaintiff may have to establish knowledge of the dangerous condition.
 For example, if tenant causes affirmative damage to landlord’s property and does not inform landlord, landlord may not be responsible for an injury sustained on the damaged property.
 See e.g., Villano v.
 Security Savings Associates, 268 Pa.
 Super.
 67, 407 (1979).
 If landlord is aware of a dangerous condition, or should be aware of a dangerous condition, he must exercise reasonable care to remedy said condition or may be considered negligent.

 Proving “Causation” and Comparative Negligence